Ogata Kōrin: Works

 No documentation exists from before the 20th century on the commission or provenance of the screens.
 They receive mention in no Edo-period publications on Kōrin's works and were not copied by his followers, which suggests they were not well known.
 A journal article in 1907 is the first known publication about them, and their first public display came in a 200th-anniversary exhibition of Kōrin's work in 1915.

 In addition to the use of tarashikomi, the work is notable for its plum flowers depicted using pigment only, without any outline, now a popular technique known as Kōrin Plum Flowers.

 Each screen measures 156.5 × 172.5 centimetres (61.6 × 67.9 in).
 Red and White Plum Blossoms belonged for a long time to the Tsugaru clan, but were purchased by Mokichi Okada in the mid-1950s.
 Along with the rest of Okada's collection, it is now owned by the MOA Museum of Art in Atami, where they are displayed for one month per year in late winter, the season when the plum blossoms bloom.
 It is listed as a National Treasure of Japan.

+Sometime in the early 18th century, Kōrin painted a notable copy of Tawaraya Sōtatsu's work, Waves at Matsushima.